Tanath/dotfiles/sys/ssh.md

 -rw------- 1 username users  738 Apr 17 00:18 authorized_keys
 ```

+Also add a line in sshd_config to only allow certain users you specify:
+`AllowUsers foo bar`

 You can [set up Google Authenticator](https://wiki.archlinux.org/index.php/Google_Authenticator) for 2FA.

 # Client